-I will join Michigan Technological University as a tenure-track Assistant Professor in August 2026.
-I received my Ph.D. in Information Technology (2026) from George Mason University, where I was advised by Dr. Kun Sun.
-Before that, I earned my M.Eng. in Cyberspace Security (2021) and B.Eng. in Information Security (2018) from Wuhan University, advised by Dr. Fei Yan.
+I am an Assistant Professor in the College of Computing at Michigan Technological University.
+I received my Ph.D. in Information Technology from George Mason University, advised by Dr. Kun Sun.
+Before that, I earned my M.S. in Cyberspace Security and B.S. in Information Security from Wuhan University, advised by Dr. Fei Yan.
 My research lies in Software and Systems Security, with a focus on Automated Program Repair (APR), Sanitization Optimization, and Container Security.

 In the era of LLMs, I focus on leveraging LLMs and agentic AI to advance the end-to-end pipeline of software and systems security, including vulnerability detection, reasoning, patch generation, and verification.